 If gastritis doesn't get better quickly or causes severe pain then your GP will arrange tests.
 Your GP may arrange blood tests, including a test for anaemia, as gastritis occasionally causes some bleeding from your stomach lining.

 A test to detect the H. pylori germ (bacterium) may also be done.
-H. pylori can be detected in a sample of stools (faeces), or in a 'breath test', or from a blood test, or from a biopsy sample taken during an endoscopy.
-See the separate leaflet called Stomach Pain (Helicobacter Pylori) for more details.
+H. pylori can be detected in a stool test (faeces), or in a 'breath test', or from a blood test, or from a biopsy sample taken during an endoscopy.
+See the separate leaflet called Helicobacter Pylori for more details.

 Having a barium swallow and X-ray is another way to look for changes (such as ulcers) in the stomach lining.
 It is not as accurate as an endoscopy.